Please Read All Information on This Page Before Submitting a Grant Request

 Any organizations which receive grants from the Ross Foundation must execute a Terms of Grant Form which spells out the grant recipient’s obligations.
 All organizations which receive grants must provide a plan for measurement of the program/project and report back to the Ross Foundation Board of Directors one year after receipt of the grant (or annually for grants that provide funding over a number of years.)

 If a grant is made to an organization for a specific purpose, use of the funds by the organization for any other purpose will be considered a violation of the terms of the grant.
 If an organization must modify its original grant proposal at any time, it is their responsibility to contact the Foundation Administrator and discuss the changes that are being made.
-Major changes in program director or emphasis will be brought before the Foundation Board of Trustees for their review and approval.
+Major changes in program director or emphasis will be brought before the Foundation Board of Directors for their review and approval.

 Contacting The Foundation